 Minimally, students who want to use ethnographic methods for research must arrange to take introductory courses in ethnographic methods such as the course historically taught by Professor Harrington (ITSF5000).
 Note that introductory courses in "qualitative methods" or "mixed methods" can be helpful but ethnography is a separate methodology.
 More specifically, I take the position that ethnographic methods do not constitute a set of recipes that allow for easy answers to such questions as "am I using the method right?" [ftn1] My answer, systematically, is "it depends" on what you want to do, or on the degree to which you accept to change what you want to do given what you have done.
 This is also true of my own work, and thus of the stance I take when I am asked "what would you do?" if confronted with particular analytic questions.
 Thus, no advice I give is theoretically neutral.
 It is thus imperative that those who might think about working with me be aware of my ways of understanding how the human world may work.

-A student who persists in wanting to work with me should also be aware of my requirement that he attend faithfully the research seminar (ITSF6510) that brings together all such students for a form of group advisement (and register for it).
+A student who persists in wanting to work with me should also be aware of my requirement that she attend faithfully the research seminar (ITSF6510) that brings together all such students for a form of group advisement (and register for it).
 I expect students to start attending from the time when they are planning their proposal through to the final stages of dissertation writing.
-This group has been meetings for the past few years on Monday nights from 5:10 to 7 and will most probably remain scheduled then.
 All involved have found it extremely helpful as a setting where to ask questions, listen to answers to other people's questions, make contacts and relationships, both intellectual and personal, etc.

 [for historical purposes, I link here an early version of this statement dated from 1996]Paul Byers wrote for his students.